o-souter/Pizzazz-Pizza/README.md

 # Pizzazz Pizza
-Java UI design project for Advanced Software Design and Development (cm2100)
+Java UI design project for Advanced Software Design and Development (cm2100), Robert Gordon University

 This Program uses Java and JavaFX to display a user interface a Pizza shop could use.
 It allows the user to create an order with different items, and create pizzas to order.